Guerrilla marketing: Inexpensive costs

 In a declining economy, guerrilla marketing is an increasing solution to giving companies the comparative edge over others.
 During times when companies are downsizing and cutting costs, companies look to guerrilla marketing as a cheaper strategy than conventional marketing.
 Instead of investing money in the marketing process, guerrillas invest energy, time and creativity.
 If done successfully, companies will be able to reach conventional goals for profits and growth with a smaller marketing budget.
 One such example is the Blair Witch Project.
 A group of film students filmed an amateur horror movie.
 By setting up an internet campaign devoted to spreading rumors about the fictitious 'Blair Witch', it created a lot of interest for the film.
 With a budget of $50,000, the movie grossed $250 million worldwide.

 According to Jay Levinson, guerrilla marketing emphasizes strongly on customer follow-up rather than ignoring customers after their purchase.
 Focusing on customer follow-up is a cheaper strategy because the cost of selling to a new customer is six times higher than selling to an existing customer.
 During a tough economy, it is important to focus on building relationships rather than sales, and aiming at individuals instead of groups.
 This promotes repeat sales, referrals and increased size of purchase.
 The use of telephone as a follow-up tool is helpful in improving customer relationships.
 Email is also another inexpensive tool for maintaining relationships.
 Emails can be used to direct people to the company website.
 The site can be then used to provide information and to advance sales.

-The perception of honesty is important when marketing to customers during times of general economic hardship.
-When companies show that they are fully aware of the economic situation and why they have priced their products in a way that appears to reflect this, then this earns the customer's respect.
-Explaining the current situation and the risks and the steps the company is taking to the customers will give the customers a measure of assurance and will also gain trust.
-One example is the Las Vegas tourism board.
-During the 2008 recession, Las Vegas, a desert city whose major draw is gambling, was one of the cities hit the hardest.
-The tourism board released an ad campaign showing people they were fully aware of the recession, yet, in a dramatic way, showing 'that regular people are coming here and having a blast'.
-This piqued a lot of interest which actually led to an increase of tourism in Las Vegas during the recession.